-Moreover, we might fail to provide services that meet the needs of certain advertisers, which could result in the loss of earnings opportunities as well as reduced demand from those advertisers, thereby negatively impacting our advertising revenues.
+Moreover, we might fail to provide services that meet the needs of certain advertisers, which could result in the loss of opportunities to earn advertising revenue as well as reduced demand from those advertisers, thereby negatively impacting our advertising revenues.

 f.
-Expenditures for additional Internet connections and capital investment in infrastructure could rise in line with expanding bandwidth requirements.
+Expenditures for additional Internet connections and capital investment in infrastructure could rise in line with expanding video services and high-bandwidth advertising.